Gut Instincts You Shouldn’t Ignore

 Finally, this ability to “read” other faces isn’t just good for those you help.
 One recent brain-imaging study suggests that generosity makes the pleasure centers in the brain light up like the Las Vegas Strip.
 When participants were given $128 of hard cash along with the choice to keep it or donate it to charity, the reward centers of those who chose to donate went wild.

-Multiple studies have also demonstrated a phenomenon known as the “helper’s high,” which causes individuals aiding others to experience improvements in mood, immunity and overall well-being.
+Multiple studies have also demonstrated a phenomenon known as the “helper’s high,” which causes individuals to aid others to experience improvements in mood, immunity, and overall well-being.
 That’s why following your instincts for sympathy and generosity generally turns out to be a good investment in your own health and happiness, too.